 The speaker series continued with a talk by Dr. Harriet Friedmann about how we may rethink success and failure through sustainable food systems initiatives.

-The Food Strategy's First Nations working group was established.
+The Food Strategy's Indigenous Food Circle was established.

 Partnered with Lakehead University, the Food Strategy began a speaker series where 86 people collectively attended and participated (online and in-person) in talks led by Dr. Elaine Power about food insecurity and basic income in Canada.

 The Food Strategy launched a monthly newsletter to engage and communicate with the Food Strategy Council and wider community.

 Sustain Ontario launched the Ontario Food and Nutrition Strategy, mentioning the Thunder Bay and Area Food Strategy as a key example of an initiative prioritizing the management and use of forest and freshwater food systems, and trying to improve food accessibility in remote regions.